oscar10go/TFM/README.md

 ## 5-tsne+mRMR
 tSNE algorithm is performed using INPROF data and mRMR feature ranking is computed.
 ## 6-Models
-SVM models are trained using INPROF features incrementally following mRMR order.
+SVM, Random-Forest and k-NN models are trained using INPROF features incrementally following mRMR order.
 ## 7-tsne+mRMR biclass
+Biclass data set is built and tSNE algorithm is performed using it and its mRMR feature ranking is computed.
 ## 8-Models biclass
+SVM, Random-Forest and k-NN models are trained using INPROF features incrementally following mRMR order.